ansari621/Weekend-Getaway-Ranker/README.md

 # Weekend-Getaway-Ranker

-I am creating a model that takes a 'Source City' as input and recommends the top 3 weekend destinations.
+This model takes a 'Source City' as input and recommends the top 3 weekend destinations.
 The ranking will be based on:
 - **Distance**
 - **Google review rating**